Special Knowledge definition

 Special Knowledge means Confidential Information that is used, possessed by or developed for the Company in the course of soliciting, selling to or servicing a customer, including, but not limited to, existing or proposed bids, pricing and cost information, margins, negotiation strategies, sales strategies and information generated for customer engagements.

-Special Knowledge means material, non-public information about a person, association or entity that Employee learned as a result of her employment with the Company and/or the Company’s client development or marketing efforts during all or any part of the last 24 months of her employment with the Company.
+Special Knowledge means material, non-public information about a person, association or entity that Employee learned as a result of his employment with the Company and/or the Company’s client development or marketing efforts during all or any part of the last twenty-four (24) months of his employment with the Company.

 Examples of Special Knowledge in a sentence